 Notes of guidance are provided with all tender documents.
 You must complete and return the tender as instructed, by the given date and time.
 Tenders submitted after the deadline will not be accepted or read.

 Award of contract

-Contracts and/or Framework Agreements are awarded to the supplier, or suppliers, who submit the 'most economically advantageous tender (MEAT)’.
+Contracts and/or Framework Agreements are awarded to the supplier, or suppliers, who submit the 'most advantageous tender (MAT)’.
 The evaluation criteria, scoring method, scores and weightings will be clearly documented as part of the Invitation to Tender documents.